-The Accounting Officer must inform Council during the budgeting process of all the 12.1 costs associated with the proposed exemptions, rebates, reductions, phasing-in of rates and grants in the place of rates.
-12.2

-Provision must be made on the operating budget for:
+- 12.1 The Accounting Officer must inform Council during the budgeting process of all the costs associated with the proposed exemptions, rebates, reductions, phasing-in of rates and grants in the place of rates. - 12.2 Provision must be made on the operating budget for: - (a) The full potential revenue associated with property rates; and - (b) The full cost associated with exemptions, rebates and reductions.

-(a)

-The full potential revenue associated with property rates; and The full cost associated with exemptions, rebates and reductions. (b)

-MULTIPLE USE OF PROPERTIES
+13. MULTIPLE USE OF PROPERTIES

-- 13.1 Rates on properties that are applied for multiple purposes will be calculated at a rate applicable to the permitted or zoned use of the property as described in section 9(1) 13.2 The apportionment of the section 9(1) - 3.2 The apportionment of the market value of the property must be stated in the valuation roll
+- 13.1 Rates on properties that are applied for multiple purposes will be calculated at a rate applicable to the permitted or zoned use of the property as described in section 9(1) and 9(2) of the Act. - 13.2 The apportionment of the market value of the property must be stated in the valuation roll

-14. PROPERTY REGISTER 14.1
+14. PROPERTY REGISTER

-A detailed property register must be compiled and maintained regarding all properties in the municipal area of jurisdiction of the Municipality.
-Thus property register must be divided into the following sections:

-- Section A of the register will consist of the current valuation roll of the (a) municipality and will include all supplementary valuations, as done from time - Section B of the register will specify which properties on the valuation roll or (b) any supplementary valuation roll are subject to: - (i) - Exemption from rates in terms of section 15 of the Act; (ii) A reduction or rebate in terms of section 15;

-- (iii) The phasing in of tariffs in terms of section 21; and (iv) Exclusions as referred to in section 17.

-- 14.2 - The register will be open for inspection to the public during office hours at the main office of the Municipality or on the internet website of the Municipality.
-Section A of the register will be updated at least annually by the Municipality during 14.3 the supplementary valuation process.
-Section B of the register will be updated annually as part of the implementation of the 14.4 municipality's annual budget.
+- 14.1 A detailed property register must be compiled and maintained regarding all properties in the municipal area of jurisdiction of the Municipality.
+Thus property register must be divided into the following sections: - (a) Section A of the register will consist of the current valuation roll of the municipality and will include all supplementary valuations, as done from time to time. - (b) Section B of the register will specify which properties on the valuation roll or any supplementary valuation roll are subject to: - (i) Exemption from rates in terms of section 15 of the Act; - (ii) A reduction or rebate in terms of section 15; - (iii) The phasing in of tariffs in terms of section 21; and - (iv) Exclusions as referred to in section 17. - 14.2 The register will be open for inspection to the public during office hours at the main office of the Municipality or on the internet website of the Municipality. - 14.3 Section A of the register will be updated at least annually by the Municipality during the supplementary valuation process. - 14.4 Section B of the register will be updated annually as part of the implementation of the municipality's annual budget.

-15. COMMENCEMENT OF RATES 15.1
+15. COMMENCEMENT OF RATES

-Property rates must be annually approved by Council and becomes effective and payable:
+15.1 Property rates must be annually approved by Council and becomes effective and payable:

-- As from the start of a financial year; or If the municipality's annual budget is not approved by the start of the financial year, as from such later date when the municipality's annual budget, including a resolution levying rates, is approved by the provincial executive in terms of Section - When levying rates, a municipality must levy the rate for a financial year.
-A rate 15.2 lapses at the end of the financial year for which it was levied

-15.3 Compulsory phasing-in of certain rates
+- As from the start of a financial year; or - If the municipality's annual budget is not approved by the start of the financial year, as from such later date when the municipality's annual budget, including a resolution levying rates, is approved by the provincial executive in terms of Section 26 of the Municipal Finance Management Act. - 15.2 When levying rates, a municipality must levy the rate for a financial year.
+A rate lapses at the end of the financial year for which it was levied - 15.3 Compulsory phasing-in of certain rates